Today, you’re going to learn how to develop emotional resilience and stay healthy and happy during tough times.

 By replacing your thoughts and actions with more positive ones, you can boost your happiness levels and influence the way genes are expressed.

-Gratitude is one of the main resilience skills.
+Gratitude is one of the main emotional resilience skills.

 Practicing gratitude is about noticing and feeling heartfelt appreciation, awe, and wonder for all of the good things in life.
 This also includes the mistakes and hardships that taught us valuable lessons.